MultiX-Amsterdam/multix-docs/index.md

 - Need to order a new computer
 - Need access to some specific software

-For questions specifically about administrative matters, contact Petra Venema first.
-If she is out of office, contact the secretary office using their group email.
+For questions specifically about administrative matters, contact the IVI secretary office **using their group email** (secr-ii-science@uva.nl).
 Below are some examples:

 - Want to reserve a meeting room
 - Want to be on a specific institution mailing list
+- Need something specific for your workplace

 These people's email can be found by typing their names in the search bar after logging into [Microsoft Outlook](https://outlook.office.com/mail/) using the @uva.nl account.

 ## <a name="communication"></a>Communication